ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 ---
-id: data-types
+id: control-flow
-title: Data Types and Matching
+title: Control Flow
 description: >
-  Learn to build custom types and write function to process this data
+  Learn to use if expression and pattern matching to control the flow of an OCaml program.
 category: "language"
 date: 2021-05-27T21:07:30-00:00
 ---